L1 & L2 Instructor Courses

 This is true, quite a lot of other organisations insist on seeing a logbook (or similar) showing that you have completed a number of lessons at a school as a trainee/apprentice instructor, before they will issue your full qualifications.
 There is merit in this, but it’s also completely open to fraud.
 More importantly, it’s often a major problem for the person who is the sole instructor in their area.

-Our instructor qualifications are about equipping the person with the knowledge they need.
+Our instructor courses are about equipping the person with the knowledge they need.
 Nobody becomes a perfect instructor the day they qualify.
 It’s just the start of the journey.
 The difference between our online courses and most others is that you can come back to all the information here any time after you’ve passed.
 It’s not just a few pages of written notes stuffed in a drawer.

 This can be arranged, contact us to discuss what you need.